Does it make a difference to your car insurance where you park your car overnight? The answer is yes, especially if

 When you buy car insurance, you’ll be asked where you park your car overnight.
 That’s because the cost of your policy is affected by where you keep the car and how safe it’ll be there.

-The Office for National Statistics (ONS) reported an 8% increase in motor vehicle theft for the year ending March 2019, so it’s no wonder insurers are wary about security.
+The Office for National Statistics (ONS) reported an almost 25% increase in motor vehicle theft between March 2015 and December 2019, so it’s no wonder insurers are wary about security.

 The epidemic has been fuelled by convenient keyless car technology that allows criminals to hack into and open vehicle doors remotely without a toolbox in sight.